waterbear-cloud/paco/docs/yaml-app-resources.rst

       -
     * - aws
       - List<String>
-      - List of AWS Principles.
+      - List of AWS Principals.
       - Either this field or the principal field must be set.
       -
     * - condition